michaelyin/lgeval/README.md

 ## <a name="purpose"></a>Purpose

-The Label Graph Evaluation tools (LgEval) were originally used for scoring handwritten math recognition systems for the [CROHME 2013][crohme2013] and CROHME 2014 competitions.
-CROHME is short for [Competition on Recognition of Online Handwritten Mathematical Expressions][crohmeurl] which has been run annually between 2011 and 2014.
+The Label Graph Evaluation tools (LgEval) were originally used for scoring handwritten math recognition systems for the [Competition on Recognition of Online Handwritten Mathematical Expressions][crohmeurl] which has been run annually between 2011 and 2014.
 For CROHME, the library was used to obtain stroke and symbol-level evaluation of handwritten math expressions.
-However, label graphs are a very general formalism, and may be used to represent and evaluate structure for many other problems.
+However, label graphs are a very general formalism, and may be used to represent and evaluate structure for other problems.

 A *label graph* is simply a labeled directed graph.
 Both nodes and edges are labeled, representing the grouping of input primitives into objects (e.g. grouping strokes into symbols), object types (e.g. symbol names) along with relationships between objects.
 The section [Label Graph Files](#lgdescription) describes the representation in detail.
 The current version of the library may be used to represent and evaluate multiple levels of structure (e.g. for matrices, which contains symbols, cells, rows, and columns).